 Sexual Assault Awareness Month

 April is Sexual Assault Awareness and Prevention Month (SAAM).
-Each year during SAAM, The Center collaborates with our community partners on a number of events to honor survivors, raise awareness, and educate the community about how to prevent sexual assault.
+Each year during SAAM, The Center works to raise awareness about sexual assault and educate the community about how to prevent sexual assault.

-DENIM DAY IN THE USA is a campaign that raises community awareness about the devastating impacts of sexual violence and how to prevent it.
+DENIM DAY is a campaign that raises community awareness about the devastating impacts of sexual violence and how to prevent it.

 Today, all around the world, organizations coordinate community-wide Denim Days to show support of survivors and raise awareness about the crimes of sexual assault.

-Do you think your classmates or coworkers could benefit from a session about violence prevention?
-What about learning how to identify signs of abuse?
+Do you think your classmates or coworkers could benefit from a session about violence prevention or learning how to identify signs of abuse?
 Would you know what to do if you thought someone needed help?
+Educate yourself with resources that you could share by visiting us on Facebook, Twitter, and Instagram @thecenteronline.
+We often post tips that could help, and anyone can message us and contact us for help.

 The Center can always supply resource materials to schools, workplaces, and medical facilities.
 We have brochures about how to connect with our services, what to do if you need help, how to stay safe, and what to do if you suspect a loved one is in an unsafe situation.
-To request information and brochures, please click here
+Request information and brochures.

-Have a fundraiser to benefit a local crisis center!
-This could be a bake sale, a dress down day, a donation jar, or simply offering a personal donation.
+Have a fundraiser to benefit The Center!
+This could be a bake sale, a dress-down day, a donation jar (make it a competition between classrooms, departments, etc.), or simply a personal donation.
 All of the services that people receive at The Center are FREE of charge.
-This is fantastic because it means if a family is fleeing an unsafe situation, if a person needs a medical exam after an assault, or wants counseling, they don’t have to worry about paying for it.
+This means if a family is fleeing an unsafe situation, or if a person needs a medical exam after an assault, or wants counseling, they don’t have to worry about money getting in the way of them receiving the help they need.
 The work that The Center does greatly relies on community partners and donors.
-You can support survivors of sexual violence by donating in honor of SAAM! click here to donate now.
+You can support survivors of sexual violence by donating in honor of SAAM.

-Share information and graphics from the NO MORE campaign on social media.
+Share information and graphics from The Center on social media, and tag our accounts @thecenteronline.
 Showing your support of the campaign is a great way to raise awareness and stand in solidarity with survivors.
+Letting survivors know that you believe them is really important.
+Many times they are afraid to come forward for a number of reasons.

 Challenge three people you know to post empowering messages for survivors of sexual assault on social media, and then keep the challenge going!
 If we create an interconnected community dedicated to ending violence, our world becomes a much better place.